stellar/stellar-core/docs/software/admin.md

  automatically create sub-folders
  * writing to the same archive from different nodes is not supported and will result in undefined behavior, *potentially data loss*.
- * do not run `newhist` on an existing archive unless you want to erase it
+ * do not run `newhist` on an existing archive unless you want to erase it.

 ### Other preparation